Join our community of websites already using SEOJuice to automate the boring SEO work.

 Freelancers don't bill for busywork.
 At least, not the kind we create for ourselves.
 The five tips below are about reducing repetition, building simple systems, and letting your future self breathe a little easier.

 Honestly, this one surprised me when I first set it up.
 I expected it to be noisy and useless.
-Instead, it caught a 40% traffic drop on a client's pricing page before anyone noticed — including the client.
+Instead, in the second week it caught a roughly 40% week-over-week impressions drop on a client's pricing page (it turned out to be a deindexed variant URL) before anyone, including the client, noticed.

 Set up a couple of basic alerts using Looker Studio dashboards and email notifications.
 If a high-traffic page suddenly tanks or your click-through rate drops off a cliff, you'll get pinged.
 No need to check daily.

-Obvious but still worth doing — most SEO checklists are bloated, redundant, or written for Google's crawler instead of your actual workflow.
+Obvious but still worth doing.
+Most SEO checklists are bloated, redundant, or written for Google's crawler instead of your actual workflow.
 Make one that mirrors how you work.
-Pre-publish: indexability, H1 tags, readable URL.
-Post-publish: social preview image renders, meta description isn't truncated, internal links actually resolve.
+A starter five-item version that has paid for itself ten times over: (1) indexability check, (2) H1 reflects the target query, (3) readable URL slug, (4) social preview image renders, (5) meta description isn't truncated and internal links actually resolve.
 Keep it short.
 Keep it yours.
 You'll avoid stupid mistakes without burning brainpower double-checking things you already know.

 These five things?
 You only have to set them up once, and they quietly save you hours down the line.
 Not sexy.
 But neither is waking up at 6 a.m. to fix a broken meta title because you didn't have a system in place.